projectcalico/calico/master/security/protect-hosts.md

 #### Control default behavior of workload endpoint to host traffic

-The default Calico behavior blocks all connections from workloads to their local host (after traffic passes any egress policy applied to the workload).
+The default {{site.prodname}} behavior blocks all connections from workloads to their local host (after traffic passes any egress policy applied to the workload).
 You can change this behavior using the **DefaultEndpointToHostAction** parameter in Felix configuration.

 This parameter works at the IP table level, where you can specify packet behavior to **Drop** (default), **Accept**, or **Return**.